SelinCetinkaya/impression/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+> I would like to be able to have users follow each other.

 ***